MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventgrid.md

 services: data-explorer
 author: orspod
 ms.author: orspodek
-ms.reviewer: mblythe
+ms.reviewer: rkarlin
 ms.service: data-explorer
 ms.topic: reference
 ms.date: 03/31/2020
 ---
 # Blob storage subscription using Event Grid Notifications

-Kusto offers continuous ingestion from blobs written to blob containers.
+Azure Data Explorer offers continuous ingestion from blobs written to blob containers.
-This is achieved by provisioning an [Azure Event Grid](https://docs.microsoft.com/azure/event-grid/overview) subscription for blob creation events and tunneling those events to Kusto via an Event Hub.
+Event Hub provisions an [Azure Event Grid](https://docs.microsoft.com/azure/event-grid/overview) subscription for blob creation events and then tunnels the blob to Azure Data Explorer.

-## Data Format
+## Data format

-* Blobs can be in any of the [formats supported by Kusto](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats).
+* Blobs can be in any [supported formats](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats).
-* Blobs can be compressed in any of the [compressions supported by Kusto](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats#supported-data-compression-formats)
+* Blobs can be compressed in any [supported compressions](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats#supported-data-compression-formats).

 > [!NOTE]
-> To achieve the best ingestion performance, it's important to let Kusto know the **uncompressed** size of the compressed blobs submitted for ingestion.
+> To achieve the best ingestion performance, indicate the **uncompressed** size of the blobs submitted for ingestion.
 > Since Event Grid notifications only contain the basic details, the size information needs to be communicated explicitly.
 > Uncompressed size information can be provided by setting the `rawSizeBytes` [property](#ingestion-properties) on the blob metadata to **uncompressed** data size in bytes.

-## Ingestion Properties
+## Ingestion properties

 You can specify [Ingestion properties](https://docs.microsoft.com/azure/data-explorer/ingestion-properties) of the blob ingestion via the blob metadata.
 You can set the following properties: